Rodney-Smith/PowerShell/Understanding PowerShell Profiles.md

 ## To edit a profile

-..1 To open the profile, run the command psEdit with the variable that specifies the profile you want to edit.
+1. To open the profile, run the command psEdit with the variable that specifies the profile you want to edit.
 For example, to open the “Current user, Windows PowerShell ISE” profile, type: psEdit $PROFILE

-..2 Add some items to your profile.
+2. Add some items to your profile.
 The following are a few examples to get you started:

-....+To change the default background color of the Console Pane to blue, in the profile file type: $psISE.Options.OutputPaneBackground = 'blue' .
+     * To change the default background color of the Console Pane to blue, in the profile file type: $psISE.Options.OutputPaneBackground = 'blue' .
 For more information about the $psISE variable, see Windows PowerShell ISE Object Model Reference.

-....+To change font size to 20, in the profile file type: $psISE.Options.FontSize =20
+     * To change font size to 20, in the profile file type: $psISE.Options.FontSize =20

-..3To save your profile file, on the File menu, click Save.
+3. To save your profile file, on the File menu, click Save.
 Next time you open the Windows PowerShell ISE, your customizations are applied.